12 Tibetan Deities

 How can I tell?

 Most of the Tsongkhapa statues wear a yellow peach-shaped Pandit hat.
 The hands of Tsongkhapa are in Dharmachakra Pravartana mudrā, which means twisting the thumb and index finger(or middle finger, ring finger) and relaxing the rest of the fingers naturally.
-Each hand holds a lotus flower, blossoming on shoulders.
+Each hand holds a lotus flower, blossoming on the shoulders.
 The scripture stands in the middle of the left shoulder flower, and the sword stands in the right shoulder flower.
 This is the same as the image of Manjushri.
 Because Tibetan tantric Buddhism respected Master Tsongkhapa as the incarnation of Manjushri, the scriptures and swords have also become signs of his identity.

 Related Articles